Ousseynou Cissé

-Ousseynou Cissé (born 7 April 1991) is a professional footballer who plays for National League club Eastleigh.
-Born in France, he represents Mali internationally.
+Ousseynou Cissé (born 7 April 1991) is a professional footballer who plays for Championnat National 3 club Mâcon.
+Born in France, he plays for the Mali national team.

 Mainly a defensive midfielder, he can also play as a central defender.

 Early life

 Cissé was born in Suresnes, France to a Malian father and a Senegalese mother.

 Club career

 Amiens

 Cissé joined Amiens' youth academy in 2007 aged 16, after a spell with Paris Saint-Germain.
 He made his senior debuts in 2009, appearing with the side in Championnat National.

 On 5 August 2011 Cissé played his first match as a professional, starting in a 0–1 away loss against Stade de Reims for the Ligue 2 championship.
 He appeared in 19 matches during the campaign, as his side was relegated as dead last.

 Dijon

 On 19 July 2012, Cissé signed a two-year deal with Dijon, also in the second division.
 On 7 March 2014 he scored his first professional goal, scoring the second in a 2–2 draw with AJ Auxerre.